mlaguayojr/kafkajava/Readme.md

 Zookeeper is the backend service / container for Kafka.
 With Zookeeper, Kafka will have a Leader-Follower architecture making synchronization easy for clusters.

 # Installation
-I'm not going to lie - go grab a ? of coffee -- this will take a while.
+I'm not going to lie - go grab a cup of coffee -- this will take a while.
 This is also being done through Windows -- if you're on Linux, it's a lot easier...

 ## Dependencies
 * [Gradle](https://gradle.org/install/)